Download Full Text (3.4 MB)

 This book covers the major topics typically addressed in an introductory undergraduate course in real analysis in their historical order.
 Written with the student in mind, the book provides guidance for transforming an intuitive understanding into rigorous mathematical arguments.
 For example, in addition to more traditional problems, major theorems are often stated and a proof is outlined.
 The student is then asked to fill in the missing details as a homework problem.

 analysis, independent thinking, limit, math, mathematics, mathematical arguments, proofs, real analysis, real number system, theorems

 Boman, Eugene and Rogers, Robert, "How We Got from There to Here: A Story of Real Analysis" (2014).
-Open SUNY Textbooks.
+Milne Open Textbooks.
 20.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 License.